stanford-ssi/habmc-tutorials/Ubuntu/Ubuntu_Nvidia_Support.md

 This opens the location /etc/default/grub (where grub is located on install) with a text editor called gedit that comes with Ubuntu.
 The following screen should pop up, just find the line which says **GRUB_CMDLINE_LINUX="nomodeset”** simply delete **nomodeset** leaving **“”** in its place.
 Click save in the top right and close out of the window.

+***Optional Information*** Leaving it in **nomodeset** would boot using integrated graphics, which causes an infinite boot loop as the drivers for those graphics are hibernating in some dark, mysterious forest.
+This makes your computer grumpy because it just wants to get home after a long day of storing electrons, or something, and makes it throw a fit.
+Which in turn makes you angry because it keeps asking for you to log in, but you just tried logging in.
+Then you end up getting a divorce, and you lose everything you own.

+**TL;DR** It's a bad time

 ![grub menu](https://i.imgur.com/0O4MHrl.png)

 Now, in the terminal type: